 The Astronomia Tourbillon Baguette watch looks like it’s from the past, but at the same time has futuristic elements.
 A part of the brand’s Grand Complication Masterpieces collection, this watch followed the Astronomia Tourbillon, which came out in 2014.

 The Baguette version was introduced a year later, with new case designs and diamonds.
 This unique timepiece is like having a small universe on the wrist—a 50mm case with a domed sapphire showcasing the intricate details.
 You can take a closer look at the watch here, and explore the other models of the Jacob & Co. collection here.

 Devon Works is an American luxury watch brand whose goal is to create artistic and innovative watches that extends the boundaries of watchmaking.
-According to the brand’s website, the Devon movement has a patented system of Time Belts that display the “hours, minutes, and seconds in a way that’s never been dreamed of before.”
+According to the brand’s website, the Devon movement has a patented system of Time Belts that displays the “hours, minutes, and seconds in a way that’s never been dreamed of before.”

 One of Devon’s most popular watches is the Tread 1.
 This mechanical watch, considered by experts as a work of art, has a tiny computer inside that controls all of the functions.
 This watch, which uses a belt system to tell the time, boasts of accuracy within one half-second per day.
 The watch looks like a gadget from the future—a 53.3mm model with a stainless steel case and a durable polycarbonate crystal.
 You can learn more about the watch and its technology here.